ZihanGuo1204/worth-it-or-not/README.md

 Goals:

-• Avoid wasting money
+- Avoid wasting money
-• Learn from others' mistakes
+- Learn from others’ experiences

----

 ## New Student